 What if I don’t use up my credits by the end of the year?

 We use your pre-purchased membership dollars to pay fishermen an upfront, living wage for their catch and, as a result, we have caught just the right amount of fish for our members for each season.
 Because of this, it’s important you collect your seafood and use up your credits each year.
 Small, unused credits up to $50 will roll over to the following year if you join again.
 Otherwise, unused credits will be donated to charity.

 We recognize that getting your balance exactly to zero can be tricky, so in the last few months of the year, we allow you to order more than your share credit will allow and pay the difference by credit card.

 Check out our FAQ page for more frequently asked questions about how it all works!

 Join us in Vancouver for BBQ’s Workshops and Other Events

 You’ll be invited to participate in lots of fun events down at the False Creek Fishermen’s Wharf throughout the year!
 Even if you don’t live in Vancouver, we’ll let you know about events just in case you are passing through town at the time of one of our events.
 We love meeting our out-of-town members in person whenever possible.
-Last year, our members enjoyed a spot prawn BBQ, a salmon BBQ and hands-on salmon leather workshops!
+Over the last couple years, our members have enjoyed spot prawn BBQ’s, salmon BBQ’s and even a hands-on salmon leather workshop!

 You’ll receive a monthly email from me throughout the year with fishing stories, recipes, events, news, and info about what’s available when.
 These emails will also let you know when it’s time to order and pick-up.